firebaseui/ng-bootstrap/README.md

 - :soon: built in feedback mechanism in form of a [alert](https://ng-bootstrap.github.io/#/components/alert/examples) when an error or any important event occurred.
 - :soon: ability to sign out or even to delete totally the account
 - :ghost: your client does not want to create an account in your project?
 Let him to sign in anonymously!
-- :soon: user profile component to display user's data using <ngx-auth-firebaseui-user></ngx-auth-firebaseui-user> via `ngx-auth-firebaseui-user`
+- :soon: user profile component to display user's data using <ngb-auth-firebaseui-user></ngb-auth-firebaseui-user> via `ngb-auth-firebaseui-user`
 - :zap: update user profile as feature
 - :fire: [Sync user's authentication with FIRESTORE](FIRESTORE_SYNC.md) **AUTOMATICALLY**
 - :muscle: Forgot Password feature!
 Go and let your users to recover their passwords easily